Autumn is the time of year when Ivy comes to life and blooms. Take a closer look at some of the species that feed on its flowers and berries.

-While most wildflowers have finished flowering for the year, Autumn is the time of year when Ivy comes to life and blooms.
-Often a victim of bad press, the huge wildlife value of Ivy is largely under-appreciated.
+While most wildflowers have finished flowering for the year, autumn is the time of year when Ivy comes to life and blooms.
+Often a victim of bad press, the huge wildlife value of Ivy is under-appreciated.
 As an abundant and widespread flowering plant across the North East and Britain, Ivy is an invaluable food source for flower-visiting insects.
 In turn, the berries that are produced provide an important winter food supply for birds.

 From late summer through to late autumn, Ivy produces small globes of nectar- and pollen-rich flowers that can occur in their masses.
 Whilst not the showiest of flowers, hundreds of insects are drawn to Ivy flowers on warmer autumnal days.
 Flowering late in the year when most wildflowers are no longer in flower, Ivy is an invaluable late-season food source for pollinating insects.

 Other insect species may visit Ivy while in bloom, not for the plant itself, but for the invertebrate prey attracted to the flowers.
 Many invertebrate species also feed on other parts such as the leaves and buds.
-For instance, nine species of butterfly and moth in the region feed on Ivy as caterpillars including the Holly Blue butterfly and Swallow-tailed Moth.
+The caterpillars of nine butterfly and moth species in the North East feed on Ivy, such as the Holly Blue butterfly and Swallow-tailed Moth.